Srikanth635/cognitive_robot_abstract_machine/semantic_digital_twin/examples/physics_simulators.md

 We use **MuJoCo** as an example backend, but the same workflow applies to other physics engines supported by MultiSim.

 # 1. Simulating a Predefined World

+A world can be loaded from a predefined scene description, tutored in the [Loading Worlds](loading-worlds.md) tutorial, in this tutorial, we show how to run a physics simulation for such a predefined world description.

 ## 1.1 Required Imports